Sex Robot Industry [New 2024 Data]

 They expanded the product line with a “bust”, so the upper torso of the doll came with it.

-The company have not integrated AI into their dolls nor made them speak English – which is likely the reason the doll has not been integrated with the “speaking head” yet.
+The company has not integrated AI into their dolls nor made them speak English – which is likely the reason the doll has not been integrated with the “speaking head” yet.

 2017: Synthea Amatus, by Sergi Santos